 You don’t see old fashioned spiced peaches anymore, and the only reason I’ve ever experienced them is that my mom kept her mom’s tradition alive at Thanksgiving, and we always had a little bowl of them on the holiday table.
 But it doesn’t take much imagination to conjure up their flavor, and then it’s a short mental hop to this deliciously moist quick bread.

-This foolproof quick bread batter was adapted from my ever popular lemon buttermilk bread
+this foolproof peach bread was adapted from my ever popular lemon buttermilk bread

 Whenever I riff off that recipe I know it’s going to be good, the texture is amazing.
 The key is creaming the butter and (in this case dark brown) sugar really really well, and then doing the same when the eggs are added.
 The batter becomes light and silky and bakes up with the perfect crumb.
 It does help to have a stand mixer, but electric beaters will work too.